saidhhgomez/api-middleware-mongodb/README.md

 This is a university project for the Distributed Systems course.

 ### Prerequisites
-Some libraries to need for start this project
+Some libraries to need for start this project:
- Lists :
  - **Node.js** : The software for initializing JS files on a server.
  - **node_modules** : Installed in Server Package
  - **MongoDB** : NO SQL Database for data storage.